What to do If You’re in a Car Accident With a Drunk Driver

 Introduction

 Unfortunately, getting in a car accident with a drunk driver is becoming more and more common.
-It is important to understand your rights both as a driver or passenger involved in an accident with a drunk driver.
+It is important to understand your rights both as a driver and a passenger when hit by a drunk driver.

-In 2016, according to the Arizona Motor Vehicle Crash Statistics, over 31% of the fatal car accidents in Arizona were alcohol related.
+In 2022, according to the Arizona Motor Vehicle Crash Statistics, over 17% of fatal car accidents in Arizona were alcohol-related.
 This is a frightening statistic, as it means many of these accidents and deaths could have been avoided if a driver was not intoxicated.
 What is worse is that people know the dangers of driving under the influence of alcohol, yet continue to do it.

 If you or someone that you know was injured in a car accident because of a drunk driver, you should contact a personal injury lawyer as soon as possible.
-At JacksonWhite we offer a free consultation and guarentee that we will win your case, or you won’t pay.
-Give us a call at (480) 467-4392 or fill out a form online to start working towards recovering from your accident today.
+At JacksonWhite, we offer a free consultation to gather and understand the details of your case, and you only pay if we win the case.
+Give us a call at (480) 378-8802 or fill out a form online to start working towards recovering from your accident today.

 Legal Alcohol Limit for Driving in Arizona

-In Arizona, an individual over the age of 21 can drive a vehicle if their blood alcohol content (BAC) is less than 0.08%.
-Anyone under the age of 21 with a BAC over 0.00% will be charged with a DUI.
+In Arizona, an individual over the age of 21 will receive a DUI if their blood alcohol content (BAC) is found to be 0.08% or higher.
+Meanwhile, anyone under the age of 21 with a BAC over 0.00% will be charged with a DUI if they’ve had any alcohol at all.
 If you are caught driving under the influence of alcohol with a BAC, you will receive a DUI.

-A sobriety test is not mandatory and you have the right to refuse.
-It is recommended to contact an experienced DUI attorney immediately after your accident to receive legal advice on how you should proceed.
+A sobriety test is not mandatory and drivers have the right to refuse.
+Drivers also have the right to refuse a breathalyzer test, but it may result in arrest or suspension of the driver’s license.
+If you have been in an accident with a drunk driver, it is recommended to contact an experienced DUI attorney immediately after your accident to receive legal advice on how you should proceed.

 Being Involved in a Car Accident with a Drunk Driver